SRugina/compriser/README.md

 ## Usage:

-the folder used for front-end code must have a `components` folder and a `templates` folder.
+The folder used for front-end code must have a `components` folder and a `templates` folder.

 ### Template Files: